for Veterans and the Public

 Yoga can involve breathing exercises, stretching and strengthening poses, and meditation.
 (See the Meditation section for more information on what this is.)

-Many people, including people with HIV, use yoga to reduce stress and to become more relaxed and calm.
+Many people, including people with HIV, use yoga to reduce stress and to become more relaxed.
 Some people think that yoga helps make them healthier in general, because it can make a person's body stronger.

 There are many different types of yoga and various classes you can take.
 You can also try out yoga by following a video program.